VirtusLab/scala-cli/website/docs/commands/package.md

 ### macOS (PKG)

-PKG is the software package format for macOs.
+PKG is the software package format for macOS.
 To build a PKG you will need to have [`pkgbuild`](https://www.unix.com/man-page/osx/1/pkgbuild/) installed.

 Example: